Support for ClinicalTrials.gov Study Registration

 Basic results and adverse events must be reported for applicable clinical trials.

-A helpful flow chart to identify an "Applicable Clinical Trial" is here.
-Click here for complete statutory definitions and more detailed information about their meaning.
+A helpful flow chart to identify an "Applicable Clinical Trial"

 The consent form for registered clinical trials must include language about registering the study on clinicaltrials.gov.
 Please contact your IRB of record for this language.

 2. Study Registration and Reporting Required by the NIH:

 The NIH now requires studies that meet their definition of a clinical trial to be registered on clinicaltrials.gov.
 The NIH has also provided this pdf checklist to determine if your study is an applicable clinical trial.
 This checklist should only be used for studies that will start on or after January 18, 2017.

 3. Registration Requirements by some journals